 First and foremost, ease of use needs to be addressed.
 Both KleanKanteen and Hydro Flask have insulated bottles available in a variety of sizes, as well as standard or wide mouth.
 Whether you want a small bottle for taking your hot coffee to work in the morning or a huge bottle that will keep your ice water chilled all day, you can find the right size.

 The standard mouth bottles are best saved for those who need a bottle that is slim since these are thinner than the wide mouth bottles.
-The downside of the standard mouth bottles is that they are narrow which means cleaning is more difficult.
+The downside of the standard mouth bottles is that they have a narrow mouth which means cleaning is more difficult.
 You also can’t put regular ice cubes in it.

 The wide mouth design is much more versatile.
 You can really pack in ice cubes and keep the bottle clean is much easier.
 Some people who go camping or maybe outdoor for the day will even pack their soups, stew or chilis in the larger Growler wide mouth.
 However, the wide mouth is less likely to fix in universal cup holders, backpack water bottle pockets or on a bike.